Associate Degree in Nursing (ADN) Programs

 - Grand Canyon University

 Costs for an ADN program vary according to whether or not you study on-campus.
 For instance, the tuition for the online program at Kaplan University is $40,000.
 However, prices generally range between $2,000 (in-state tuition) to $12,000 (out-of-state tuition).
 You can check with your local community college or your chosen university for an exact figure for the ADN program you’re interested in.

 Is the program accredited?

 Yes, any Associate Degree program you decide to pursue should be officially authorized, preferably by The Accreditation Commission For Education in Nursing (ACEN).
 Whether you are studying at a widely-known university or receiving your certification online, you should never underestimate the importance of accreditation.
-It can help you determine the quality and overall standard of the education you will be receiving.
-And it will also ensure that your certification is legitimate.
-It is especially recommended that you check accreditation when the institution you are obtaining the degree from is offering you an online program.
+It can help you determine the quality and overall standard of the education you will be receiving, and it will also ensure that your certification is legitimate.
+It is especially recommended that you check accreditation if the institution you are obtaining the degree from is offering an online program.

 In order to become a registered nurse and start working, you will have to pass the National Council Licensure Examination.
 You will receive in-depth training and guidance to help you with the test during your two years of study, but make sure that you also familiarize yourself with the format and curriculum of the exam.

 Where can you work with an Associate Degree in Nursing?

 As an ADN holder, you will be able to work in residential care facilities, hospitals, universities, private schools and other healthcare institutions.
 You can work as an RN in a hospital, become a physician’s office nurse, take a job in an outpatient setting or as a personal nurse.
 You are also eligible to practice in a nursing care facility.
 Here are a few options you can pursue:

 - Trauma nurse

 - Pediatric nurse